MikaelLundqvist/SCB-Engineers-Jonkoping/Engineer.md

 ![](Engineer_files/figure-markdown_github/unnamed-chunk-19-1.png)

-During the year both group A and B increase the sum of all salaries for respective group by two percent.
+During the year both group A and B increase the sum of all salaries for respective group by two per cent.

 ``` r
 tibble(A_raise = sum(A) * 0.02, B_raise = sum(B) * 0.02) %>%